seepick/cccontact/interview_tom/final_content.md

 * lindy hop is using very strong acrobatics, which zouk also does a little
   * e.g. taking/lifting people on your body (core/center)

-## if you need to pick a dance style, which one would come closest to CI?

-N/A

 # 2. HISTORY

-## when/where/how/by whom was CI created?
+## 2.1 when/where/how/by whom was CI created?

 * when: 1972
 * where: ... somewhere US